edgefarm-hands-on/docker-training/README.md

 * pull (pulls a remote present image from a container registry)
 * rm (deletes containers)

-And there many more.
-But we will see this later.
+There many more options.
+But we will take a closer look later on in this training.

 ---